Jackjkliu/OffSeason24Real/README.md

             for smoother driving following a quadratic curve rather than a linear one.

             It also includes buttons for functions.
-The frame change late variable system used to cloud up our teleop loop, but by placing these gamepad functions inside one method under the driver station,
+The frame change late variable system used to cloud up our teleop loop, but by placing these gamepad functions inside one method under the driver station, we are able to keep our teleop short and concise.

       4. ### test
       5. Outside